ABOUT WICHITA FESTIVALS, INC.

 - Wichita Festivals, Inc. (WFI) was established in 1972 as a non-profit corporation with the purpose of creating diverse community celebration within the Wichita community.

-- Nine full-time and one part-time staff members plan and implement WFI events with the help of more than 6,500 community volunteers.
+- Seven full-time staff members plan and implement WFI events with the help of more than 6,500 community volunteers.

 - A volunteer board of directors elected from the community-at-large governs Wichita Festivals, Inc. Year-round committees, also filled by volunteers, help plan for the operations, finance and volunteer management of WFI events.

 - Operational funding is secured from a variety of sources including: charitable gifts, concession sales, event admission sales and merchandise sales.
 WFI does not receive direct tax support from any government entity.

 - Total cost for WFI to produce its events annually: just over $2 million.

 - The primary events produced by Wichita Festivals, Inc. are Riverfest, Autumn & Art at Bradley Fair and the Bob Struble Memorial Golf Tournament.

 - Creating an economic impact of approximately $28-$32 million annually, Riverfest is the largest community event in Kansas.
 Riverfest’s ticket sales rank it at #50 in Pollstar’s Top 100 Outdoor Festival Sites worldwide.